 13. don’t be afriad of itaca

 There isn’t much to Itaca.
 If there were ever to be a time to use “hole-in-the-wall” it would be describing this place.
 There’s no menu and no room to turn around.
-The meats are barbecued on the sidewalk and the seating was outside at plastic table and chairs.
+The meats are barbecued on the sidewalk and the seating was outside at plastic tables and chairs.
 I stumbled through my order, just saying si to anything that I thought sounds like “all the meats” and wasn’t disappointed by the result.
 It was a little bit of an adventure.

 14. find the digital nomad community and drink lots of delicious coffee